seL4/docs/Getting started.rst

 = Getting Started =
 In general, if you're just getting started, you want to dive into the SEL4 tutorials, then the CAmkES tutorials, then the SEL4 Test suite.
 There's a section on this page for each.

+== Aims ==
+This page seeks to comprehensively assist new SEL4 developers or interested parties to easily obtain the correct tools to duplicate the internal SEL4 development environment, successfully build the SEL4 tutorials, and successfully follow the SEL4 tutorials.

+It's introductory – after you've followed these steps, you'll be at the crest point where you can confidently begin reading the SEL4 API kernel manual with a '''functional''' copy of the kernel on your own machine.
+From that point, the guidance for what you should do with the functional source copy that you have will come from your own intuition, interest and hopefully, inspiration that SEL4 gives you.

 == Code ==
 All seL4 code and proofs are available on github, at https://github.com/seL4, under standard [[http://sel4.systems/Info/GettingStarted/license.pml|open-source licenses]].